 Mutations in the BRCA1 and BRCA2 genes account for the majority of hereditary ovarian cancer cases.
 However, mutations in other genes can also increase risk of ovarian cancer:

-- Lynch Syndrome (also known as hereditary non-polyposis colorectal cancer or HNPCC) is a type of bowel cancer predisposition which is linked to mutations in one of the genes MSH2, MLH1, MSH6 and PMS2.
-A woman with a mutation in one of these genes has an estimated nine to 12 per cent chance of developing ovarian cancer at some point during her lifetime.
-The chance of developing cancer of the stomach, liver, kidney, bladder, skin and brain can also be increased by a mutation in one of the Lynch Syndrome genes.
+Lynch Syndrome (also known as Hereditary Non-Polyposis Colorectal Cancer or HNPCC) is a type of bowel cancer predisposition which is linked to mutations in one of the genes MLH1, MSH2, MSH6 and PMS2.
+A woman with a mutation in the MLH1, MSH2 or MSH6 gene has an estimated 10 to 17 per cent chance of developing ovarian cancer at some point during her lifetime.
+There is a much lower or possibly no increased risk for PMS2.
+The chance of developing other cancers including endometrial, small bowel, urinary tract, stomach, gall bladder and pancreas can also be increased by a mutation in one of the Lynch Syndrome genes.

-- Mutations in RAD51C and RAD51D genes can increase a woman’s risk of ovarian cancer.
+Mutations in RAD51C and RAD51D and BRIP1 genes can increase a woman’s risk of ovarian cancer.
 However these mutations are very rare.
-Women carrying a RAD51D mutation have about a 10 per cent risk of developing ovarian cancer by the time they reach the age of 80.
+Women carrying mutations in these genes have about a five to 10 per cent risk of developing ovarian cancer by the time they reach the age of 80.

 Mutations in different genes carry different increases in risk.
-A clinical geneticist (a doctor who specialises in genetics) or a genetic counsellor will be able to give you a more accurate and personalised risk assessment.
+A clinical geneticist (a doctor who specialises in genetics) or a genetic counsellor (a professional who is trained to talk to you about the benefits and risks of genetic testing) will be able to give you a more accurate and personalised risk assessment.

-This information focuses on the BRCA1 and BRCA2 gene mutations as this is what is most commonly tested for at the moment.
+This webpage focuses on information about BRCA1 and BRCA2 gene mutations as this is what is most commonly tested for at the moment.
 Testing is currently in development for a number of other genes.
+For the most up-to-date information about genetic testing, please contact our nurse-led Support Line on 020 7923 5475.

 Find out more